 Device for the Deaf) number.
 There are also links to PDF versions of elder abuse brochures, available in English and Spanish.
-Information on ElderSource's annual World Elder Abuse I Awareness Day workshops/events will also be on that page.
+Information on ElderSource's annual World Elder Abuse Awareness Day workshops/events will also be on that page.
+By the end of February 2024 and every 6 months thereafter, the ElderSource website will be checked to ensure information and resources described is provided, and links are working; website updates will also be made in the interim as needed/as information changes.
 2. Throughout 2024-2027, ElderSource will continue to use its' social media platforms to educate older people, caregivers, and professionals about elder abuse, neglect and exploitation as well as educate on current issues related to fraud, scams, identity theft, and other types of crimes.
-ElderSource will accomplish this by publishing at least two social media posts per quarter of each year.
-3. From the beginning of 2024 through the end of 2027, ElderSource will participate in PSA 4 area community events, such as expos and health fairs (at least 2-3 per quarter) where there are opportunities to verbally share information and materials on elder abuse awareness, neglect, exploitation/fraud, SHINE/SMP and ElderSource programs in general.
-ElderSource will distribute Long Term Care Ombudsman program information at outreach events.
-4. ElderSource staff and volunteers (including SHINE/SMP/MIPPA and Telephone Reassurance volunteers) will receive training on elder abuse, neglect and exploitation awareness upon on-boarding, and annually thereafter.
+ElderSource will accomplish this by publishing at least two social media posts by the end of March 2024 and quarterly thereafter 3.
+From the beginning of January 2024 through the end of December 2027, ElderSource will participate in PSA 4 area community events, such as expos and health fairs (at least 2-3 per quarter) where there are opportunities to verbally share information and materials on elder abuse awareness, neglect, exploitation/fraud, SHINE/SMP and ElderSource programs in general.
+ElderSource will distribute Long Term Care Ombudsman program information at outreach events (which is contained in provided brochures).
+4. ElderSource staff and volunteers (including SHINE/SMP/MIPPA and Telephone Reassurance volunteers) will receive training on elder abuse, neglect and exploitation awareness upon on-boarding, and annually thereafter (starting in January 2024 and through December 2027).
 Training will include recognizing and knowing how to report elder neglect and abuse of all types.
-5. Throughout 2024-2027, ElderSource will make available the F4A approved elder abuse, neglect and exploitation awareness to its' contracted providers, so that their staff can receive the training upon hire (required), as well as annually thereafter.
+Telephone Reassurance volunteers will also receive training on Medicare fraud (via SHIME/SMP program), at on-boarding and annually thereafter.
+5. Throughout 2024-2027, ElderSource will make available the F4A approved elder abuse, neglect and exploitation awareness training to its' contracted providers, so that their staff can receive the training upon hire (required), as well as annually thereafter.
+(Providers will rotate being trained starting the 1st quarter in 2024.)
 Training will include recognizing and knowing how to report elder neglect and abuse of all types.
-6. Throughout 2024-2027, ElderSource will make available the elder abuse, neglect and exploitation awareness to businesses and other organizations via the ElderSource institute.
-I Training will include recognizing and knowing how to report elder neglect and abuse of all types.
-1 7.
-ElderSource providers will post the Elder Abuse Hotline number at each Senior Center, and it is utilized by provider case managers when appropriate.
+6. Throughout 2024-2027, ElderSource will make available the elder abuse, neglect and exploitation awareness training to businesses and other organizations via the ElderSource institute.
+Training will include recognizing and knowing how to report elder neglect and abuse of all types.
+Reports/ data related to these training offerings will be run by August 2024 and every 6 months thereafter. · · · · · · · · · · · · · · · · · · ·

+7. ElderSource providers will post the Elder Abuse Hotline number at each Senior Center, and it is utilized by provider case managers when appropriate.
+ElderSource will at provider annual site monitoring (starting in 2024 and yearly thereafter), spot-check that the number is posted.
 8. ElderSource will continue supporting its' Caregiver Coalition, thereby assisting caregivers to improve their caregiving skills and reducing caregiver stress.
+The Caregiver Coalition will hold at least 3 virtual and/or in-person workshops per year by the end of 2024, and 3 each year thereafter.